MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan/supported-storageArrays.md

 ---

-# Suppported Storage Arrays
+# Supported storage arrays in VMM

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-This article list all storage arrays have validated against  System Center 2016 - Virtual Machine Manager (VMM).
+This article lists the storage arrays that have been tested and are supported in System Center 2016 - Virtual Machine Manager (VMM).

 ## Storage Arrays